-415 The effect of the nearby construction site was not clearly visible in the data.
+The effect of the nearby construction site was not clearly visible in the data.
 Only at the P{ground} and P{roof} locations there were some increased concentrations from the direction of the construction site (south-west).
-For SMEARIII{ground} or F{ground}, the direction of the construction site (north-east) did not stand out.
-At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event and was captured due to the higher inlet location.
+For SMEARIII{ground} or F{ground} , the direction of the construction site (north-east) did not stand out.
+At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event and was captured due to the higher inlet

+390 location.
 For P{roof} this direction is also shielded by the building where this location resides.
 Similar results have also been reported by Alas et al. (2019) who did not observe increased eBC concentrations close to construction sites.

 Figure 8.
-BoxplotBoxplots of from the whole deployment period-Panel: a) data are only from the first 15.5 days (4.7-19.7) of the deployment-Panel when all the instruments were operational; and b) data are from the whole deployment phase (74 d).
+Boxplots of from the deployment period: a) data are only from the first 15 days (4.7.-19.7.) of the deployment when all the instruments were operational; and b) data are from the whole deployment phase (74 d).
 The explanation for the boxes in the same as in Fig. 5.

 Figure 9.
-Wind roses of the deployment phase showing median $\frac{BCeBC}{C}$ concentration measured with different sensors as function of wind speed (WS, in units of $[m s^{-1}]$) and direction.
+Wind roses of the deployment phase showing median eBC concentration measured with different sensors as function of wind speed (WS, in units of $[m s^{-1}]$) and direction.

-3.2.2 Weekly features in BCeBC concentration during days of the week expected to depend less on the days of the week.
+3.2.2 eBC concentration during days of the week